 Understanding the impact of high caffeine intake on breastfed babies is essential for ensuring the well-being of your infant.
 Excessive caffeine (more than 10 cups of coffee daily) can lead to fussiness, jitteriness, and disrupt sleep patterns.

-Be mindful of signs of caffeine sensitivity like changes in sleep patterns.
-Gradually reducing caffeine intake can help prevent withdrawal symptoms and minimize potential effects on your baby.
+be mindful of signs of caffeine sensitivity like changes in sleep patterns. gradually reducing caffeine intake can help prevent withdrawal symptoms and minimize potential effects on your baby.

 Impact of Moderate Caffeine Consumption on Infant Sleep